parthian-sterlet/sitega/README.md

 ## 1. Preparation
 [monte0dg.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/monte0dg.cpp) prepares [Common settings of models](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) that are required to perform the bootsrap cross validation test (**Set parameters of a model through accuracy estimation** module) and to train a model (**Train a model** module).
 'Common settings of models' are diaganal elements of the covariation matrix for LPDs of all dinucleotide types and all allowed lengths for the background dataset [(Levitsky et al. 2007)](https://doi.org/10.1186/1471-2105-8-481)
 ## 2. Set parameters of a model through accuracy estimation
 [andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) performs the bootsrap cross-validation test to select parameters of a model: the optimial length and the number of LPDs providing the best performance.
 The maximal partial area under curve (pAUC) is used to estimate the accuracy of a model, i.e. the receiver operating characteristic (ROC) curve with dependence of True Positive Rate (TPR) from False Positive Rate (FPR).
-The term partial means that the criterion FPR < 0.001 is impied for pAUC computation.
+The term partial means that only the part of a ROC curve respecting the criterion FPR < 0.001 is impied for pAUC computation.
 ## 3. Train a model
 [andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) trains a [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with selected parameters of the motif length and the number of LPDs for a given train ChIP-seq dataset (peaks)
 ## 4. Set threshold for a model